Ernie Danjean

-Ernie Danjean (March 5, 1934 – June 19, 1995) was a linebacker in the National Football League and all-star in the Canadian Football League.
+Ernie Danjean (March 5, 1934 – June 19, 1995) was a linebacker in the National Football League (NFL) and all-star in the Canadian Football League (CFL).

-After playing college football Auburn University, Danjean was drafted by the Green Bay Packers in the nineteenth round of the 1957 NFL Draft and played that season with the team.
+After playing college football Auburn University, Danjean was drafted by the Green Bay Packers in the nineteenth round of the 1957 NFL draft and played that season with the team.

-He moved to the Canadian Football League in 1959, playing for the Hamilton Tiger-Cats and being selected an All-Star on the strength of his 3 interceptions.
+He moved to the CFL in 1959, playing for the Hamilton Tiger-Cats and being selected an All-Star on the strength of his 3 interceptions.
 He was traded to the Calgary Stampeders during the 1960 season when he played in only 3 games.
 But from 1961 to 1963, he played in 41 of 45 regular season games.
-In 1962, he had another interception and recovered 4 fumbles for a 9-6 team which lost the Western conference final.
+In 1962, he had another interception and recovered 4 fumbles for a 9–6 team which lost the Western conference final.